TheFishNextDoor/Tasks/README.md

 - **Description:** Triggered when a player's item takes damage.
 - **Associated Data:**
     - Player: The player whose item is damaged
-    - Location: The location of the damage
+    - Location: The location of the player
+    - Entity: The player whose item is damaged
     - Item: The damaged item
     - Amount: The damage amount